joshuashoemaker/swiss-pairing-tournament/README.md

 #Swiss Pairing Tournament Test

 This project is a test for working with the PSQL database.
-This is a project I completeed for the U dacity Full Stack Nanodegree program.
+This is a project I completeed for the Udacity Full Stack Nanodegree program.

-First run the tournament.SQL file to set up the database, tables, and views. to do so run this comamnt in your console, assuming you have PSQL installed:
+First run the tournament.SQL file to set up the database, tables, and views.
+To do so run this comamnt in your console, assuming you have PSQL installed:

 ### psql -f tounament.sql